Artist Interview: Steven Campbell

 SL: Although objects are inanimate, certain ones can construct identity, collect memories, and preserve knowledge — How do you pick which objects are worth keeping and turning into art?

-Sc: That question reminds me of my friend Tony Fitzpatrick, who had a gallery called the Dime Museum.
+SC: That question reminds me of my friend Tony Fitzpatrick, who had a gallery called the Dime Museum.
 Do you know what a dying museum is?
 It's like a roadside attraction.
 You go in and see somebody's collection of milk bottles, or tractors out in their yard.
 That's what a dime museum is.
 My house is kind of like that, crap everywhere, but I like it; It's fun.
 I enjoy being in the house.

 SL: I guess it goes back to how you work being surrounded by material.
 Are there certain things you return to over and over again to get inspiration, like a movie, magazine, painting, or anything else you have around the house?